 Once they had lit all the candles, I oiled my skin, picked up my bag of ingredients, waved goodbye to Glassknapper and Lulu, and headed to women’s initiation alone.

-Tonight I would become a woman, and women endure.
+Tonight I would become a woman.

 Halfway up the steep mountain, the initiation tunnels opened.
 Our ancestors had dug two passages right through the mountain, side-by-side, and generations had maintained them for initiation rites – east for women and west for men.
 A jagged platform of rusted metal, wood, and woven rope jutted out from the two tunnels.